arviz-devs/preliz/docs/examples/normal_distribution.md

 **Common Alternatives:**

+- [Student's T Distribution](students_t_distribution.md) - Commonly used as a robust alternative to the Normal, it has a third parameter controlling the heaviness of the tails.
+- [Logistic Distribution](logistic_distribution.md) - Used as a robust alternative to the Normal, it has heavier tails than the normal distribution.
-- [Truncated Normal Distribution](truncated_normal_distribution.md) - Limits the normal distribution to values within a specified range.
+- [Truncated Normal Distribution](truncated_normal_distribution.md) - Bounds the Normal distribution within a specified range.
+Sometimes, it is used for Normal-like parameters when certain values are not permitted.
-- [Half Normal Distribution](half_normal_distribution.md) - Considers only the positive half of the normal distribution.
-- [Log Normal Distribution](log_normal_distribution.md) - Assumes the logarithm of values follows a normal distribution.
-- [Student's T Distribution](students_t_distribution.md) - Used instead of the normal distribution when the sample size is small.

 **Related Distributions:**

+- [Half Normal Distribution](half_normal_distribution.md) - Considers only the positive half of the Normal distribution.
+- [Log Normal Distribution](log_normal_distribution.md) - If a random variable follows a LogNormal distribution, its natural logarithm will be Normally distributed.
+It is suitable for modelling positive and right-skewed data or parameters.
-- [Von Mises Distribution](vonmises_distribution.md) - Suitable for data on a circular scale, like angles or time of day.
+- [Von Mises Distribution](vonmises_distribution.md) - Close to a wrapped Normal on the circle.
+Suitable for data on a circular scale, like angles or time of day.
-- [Logistic Distribution](logistic_distribution.md) - Has heavier tails than the normal distribution, used in logistic regression.

 ```

 ## References